Meet Karen Billing

 “I liked all of the real-life scenarios in the training,” she adds.
 “It gives you real-life things that we run into coding all the time, along with the rationale.
 I love how they do that.”
 She was learning new skills, which may seem bit scary after so long in a different industry.
 “Starting a new career does seem like a big leap of faith when you consider it, but you do it in baby steps, especially with Career Step,” said Karen.
 “The reinforcement you get from the course builds your confidence so much that at the end you really feel empowered, and it's very rewarding.”

-Karen graduated with Honors in 2010 and found employment a month after she earned her Certified Professional Coder (CPC) credential from the American Academy of Professional Coders (AAPC).
+Karen completed her training with Honors in 2010 and found employment a month after she earned her Certified Professional Coder (CPC) credential from the American Academy of Professional Coders (AAPC).
 Her first job was outpatient coding for a South Dakota hospital.
 All the coders worked in a warehouse, in an offsite location from the hospital.

 Breezing Through ICD-10 Training